-Together with the Swedish Defense Sector, RISE are starting a test bed in Sweden, in order to evaluate cleaning of PFAS from ground and water and development of alternative PFAS-free fire extinguishing agents and methods.
+RISE is coordinating a collaboration research project, Testbed PFAS, together with the Swedish Defense Sector.
+The project evaluates remediation of PFAS from ground and water, and alternative PFAS-free fire extinguishing agents and methods.

 The testbed consists of: